forestdb/forestdb.org/models/2025-problang-comparison-class.md

 ];
 ~~~~

 exptConditions creates the experimental conditions.
 This is an array with 6 elements.
-Each element is a structured object representing an experimental condition with two properties: utterance of tall or short and the subordinate param of each sport
+Each element is a structured object representing an experimental condition with two properties: utterance of tall or short and the subordinate param of each sport.

 ~~~~
 ///fold: